hyperledger/identus-docs/documentation/home/concepts/glossary.md

 ### Connection request
 A request to establish a connection.

+### Credential Definition {#credential-definition}
+The term [refers](https://hyperledger.github.io/anoncreds-spec/#term:credential-definition) to the AnonCreds v1 implementation.
+Credential Definition contains public and private part.
+The public part is published and available for anyone to use to verify the credential.
+The private part is used to issue credentials.

 ### Credential schema
 A data template for verifiable credentials (VCs).
 It contains claims of the VCs, credential schema author, type, name, version, and proof of authorship.